MPEG-1: D-frames

 MPEG-1 has a unique frame type not found in later video standards.
 "D-frames" or DC-pictures are independently coded images (intra-frames) that have been encoded using DC transform coefficients only (AC coefficients are removed when encoding D-frames—see DCT below) and hence are very low quality.
 D-frames are never referenced by I-, P- or B- frames.
 D-frames are only used for fast previews of video, for instance when seeking through a video at high speed.

 Given moderately higher-performance decoding equipment, fast preview can be accomplished by decoding I-frames instead of D-frames.
 This provides higher quality previews, since I-frames contain AC coefficients as well as DC coefficients.
 If the encoder can assume that rapid I-frame decoding capability is available in decoders, it can save bits by not sending D-frames (thus improving compression of the video content).
 For this reason, D-frames are seldom actually used in MPEG-1 video encoding, and the D-frame feature has not been included in any later video coding standards.

 Macroblocks

 MPEG-1 operates on video in a series of 8×8 blocks for quantization.
 However, to reduce the bit rate needed for motion vectors and because chroma (color) is subsampled by a factor of 4, each pair of (red and blue) chroma blocks corresponds to 4 different luma blocks.
-This set of 6 blocks, with a resolution of 16×16, is processed together and called a macroblock.
+That is, for 4 luma blocks of size 8x8, there is one Cb block of 8x8 and one Cr block of 8x8.
+This set of 6 blocks, with a picture resolution of 16×16, is processed together and called a macroblock.

+All of these 8x8 blocks are independently put through DCT and quantization.

 A macroblock is the smallest independent unit of (color) video.
 Motion vectors (see below) operate solely at the macroblock level.

 If the height or width of the video are not exact multiples of 16, full rows and full columns of macroblocks must still be encoded and decoded to fill out the picture (though the extra decoded pixels are not displayed).